stefanDeveloper/heiDGAF/docs/configuration.rst

      - Description
    * - timestamp_format
      - ``"%Y-%m-%dT%H:%M:%S.%fZ"``
-     - TODO
+     - Timestamp format used by the Inspector.
+Will be removed soon.
    * - kafka_brokers
-     - TODO
-     - TODO
-   * - logserver.hostname
-     - ``172.27.0.8``
-     - The hostname or IP address that the :class:`LogServer` will use to start and bind to the network interface.
+     - ``hostname: kafka1, port: 8097``, ``hostname: kafka2, port: 8098``, ``hostname: kafka3, port: 8099``
+     - Hostnames and ports of the Kafka brokers, given as list.
-   * - logserver.port_in
+   * - kafka_topics
-     - ``9998``
+     - Not given here
-     - The port on which the :class:`LogServer` will listen for incoming log lines.
+     - Kafka topic names given as strings.
+These topics are used for the data transfer between the modules.
-   * - logserver.port_out
+   * - monitoring.clickhouse_server.hostname
-     - ``9999``
+     - ``clickhouse-server``
-     - The port on which the :class:`LogServer` is available for collecting instances.
-Any instance connecting to this port will receive the latest log line stored on the server.
+     - Hostname of the ClickHouse server.
+Used by Grafana.